nathanruiz/dev/README.md

 OS releases across your team, and having conflict between the new packages, and the old one.

-`dev` uses the [Nix package manager](https://nixos.org/) to help with this problem.
-You can still use your language-specific package manager, but for those tricky system-level packages, nix helps resolve those issues.
+`dev` allows you to use various tools to maintain external packages:
+- The [Nix package manager](https://nixos.org/) resolves this issue with system level packages, by downloading and making programs and libraries available while within `dev run` or `dev start`.
+This can be used to automatically set up a certain version of nodejs, python or rust tools.
+- Your language-specific package manager, such as poetry, uv, or npm, can resolve this issue for all packages managed by the language's traditional package repository.

 ### Environment variables ###